-CLOs Learning Level ABET Criteria 1 Identify real-life engineering problems and describe as signal processing problems in a more mathematical framework.
-Understanding (1) 1 2 Determine the classification of discrete time signals and systems and solve LTI system described by the convolution sum and difference equations Applications (3) 1 3 Analyze and Interpret the Z-transform and its inverse transform using the definitions and properties.
-Analysis (4) 1 4 Analyze and interpret the magnitude and phase responses of discrete time signals and systems using discrete Fourier transform.
-Analysis (4) 1 5 Design and Implementation of digital FIR and IIR filters by theory and software tools (MATLAB etc.) to meet specific magnitude and phase requirements.
-Synthesis (5) 7
+CLOs Learning Level 1 Identify real-life engineering problems and describe as signal processing problems in a more mathematical framework.
+Understanding (1) 2 Determine the classification of discrete time signals and systems and solve LTI system described by the convolution sum and difference equations Applications (3) 3 Analyze and Interpret the Z-transform and its inverse transform using the definitions and properties.
+Analysis (4) 4 Analyze and interpret the magnitude and phase responses of discrete time signals and systems using discrete Fourier transform.
+Analysis (4) 5 Design and Implementation of digital FIR and IIR filters by theory and software tools (MATLAB etc.) to meet specific magnitude and phase requirements.
+Synthesis (5) 6 Select and Judge peer-reviewed literature to gain a knowledge of contemporary issues in the field of digital signal processing.
+Evaluation (6)